itaki/rudi/README.md

 # RUDI

-Automating your home or workshop using a Raspberry Pi.......
+Automating your home or workshop using a Raspberry Pi........

 ---